|

 How hardware can cause issues

+In addition to needing resources, not all computer hardware will work properly with all computers, or may have incompatibilities with hardware that is already installed in your computer.
 Finally, almost all computer hardware requires some type of software or drivers to be installed before it can properly communicate with the computer.
 If these drivers contain problems or do not properly work with the computer, this can cause issues with the hardware device you are attempting to install in the computer.

 Monday, October 20, 2008